F5-use-cases/f5-rs-docs/docs/solutions/devsecops/module1/lab2.rst

 you can leave the defaults, it asks for two parameters. the first parameter is the name of the policy on the bigip and the other is the new policy name in the git repo.

+..
+Note:: why saving the template with a different version ? changes should be tracked, more than that we should allow app teams to 'control their own destiny' allowing them to choose the right time and place to update the waf policy in their environment. by versioning the policies we ensure their control over which template gets deployed.

 click on 'build'

 check the slack channel - you should see a message about the new security policy that's ready.